Discover more at Lydford Gorge

 Find out when Lydford Gorge is open, how to get here, the things to see and do and more.

 We love dogs at Lydford Gorge, and you’re welcome to bring them with you as you explore its dramatic landscape.
-We do ask for dogs to be kept on a short lead for their own safety, the safety of other visitors, and to protect the delicate wildlife and habitats of the gorge.
+Please keep dogs on a short lead and out of the river for safety; and also to protect the rare temperate rainforest habitat.

-Lydford Gorge is a one pawprint rated place.
+Lydford Gorge is a three pawprint rated place.

 Dogs are very welcome at Lydford Gorge.
 However, if they do not enjoy being on the lead then this may not be the best place for a walk.